Frequently Asked Questions ?

 Do I need to be there during the Inspection?

-No, you arent required to be there for the inspection.
+No, you are not required to be present for an inspection.
 But we highly recommend that you be present.
 Its a valuable learning experience for most people and will help you get the most benefit from the inspection.
-By following the inspector you can ask questions directly and the inspector can explain maintenance tips for specific areas.
-We feel youll be able to best understand the finished report and get the most benefit from it by having been there during the inspection.

 How long will the Inspection take?